PTV Network

 Published: April 29, 2026 | 01:47 GMT | by AFP

-The international human rights organisation has said that a video showing Israeli forces destroying solar panels in southern Lebanon is just one example of how civilian infrastructure is being targeted.
+The international human rights organization has said that a video showing Israeli forces destroying solar panels in southern Lebanon is just one example of how civilian infrastructure is being targeted.

 In a post on X, Amnesty International said that its previous calls for similar Israeli attacks to be investigated as war crimes have yet to be heeded.